 1.1 Identify and describe the purpose and coverage of the legislation.

-Range may include but is not limited to – hire purchase agreements; instruments by way of security; security over a motor vehicle; unsecured credit agreements under the legislation; situations where the legislation does not apply.
+Range may include but is not limited to – hire purchase agreements; instruments by way of security; security over a motor vehicle; unsecured credit agreements under the legislation; situations where the legislation does not apply;

+minimum of three.

 1.2 Identify and describe the circumstances under which creditor may repossess in accordance with the legislation.